 The rig is a Kenwood TS 480 SAT with the optional 500 hz CW filter installed.
-I use a set of Bencher Paddles, just in front of the arm rest.
+I use a set of Begali Traveler Light Paddles, located just in front of the arm rest.
 They are vertical and can be moved from the back cup holder to the front cup holder.
 The arm rest slides front to make working CW more comfortable.

 The RF section is under the front seat.
 There is a matching transformer (28 ohm to 50 ohm UnUn) at the base of the HF antenna but the SWR gets a little too high on the band's edges, on 40 meters that is.
 The auto tune keeps the rig from going into SWR protection.
 The antenna I use on 20 meters is well below 1.5 to 1 SWR across the entire band, CW to the top of the SSB portion.
-For VHF and UHF I use the TM 733A dual band VHF/UHF radio.
+For VHF and UHF I use the TM 733A dual band radio.

-The control heads are mounted on a block of wood.
+The control head for the TS480 is mounted on a block of wood.
 The wood is pushed into the compartment that was used to store the CD's for the CD player.
 No holes were drilled in the car and it looks like it was made to fit.
-A pair of #12 wires run from the RF deck direct to the terminals on the battery.
+A pair of #12 wires run from the RF decks direct to the terminals on the battery.
 This line is fused at the battery connection.

 The antenna is a dual band hybrid system which consists of the following:

 1" x 5' copper mast covered with black shrink tubing.